Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.txt

 echo $image;`

 ## Changelog

+### 0.5.5
+* All files that can't be processed are now listed during calculation and link to the particular attachment in the media library.

 ### 0.5.4
 * Calculation of missing colors should now be able to scale up to millions of images.